inls161/pandoc-practice/chrissb8.md

 * * *

-GitHub Username:
+GitHub Username: chrissb8
-Team name:
+Team name: Dogwood
-Today's date:
+Today's date: 7-6-2016

-What tools have you we worked with so far in this class?
+# What tools have you we worked with so far in this class?

+* Codeanywhere
+* GitHub
+* Git
+* Jekyll
+* Pandoc
+* HTML
+* CSS
+* Markdown
+* VIM
+* Probably others that I am missing

-Which have you found most potentially useful?
+# Which have you found most potentially useful?

+GitHub

-Why?
+## Why?

+GitHub could be useful for *any* project that requires group work

-What tools have been the most difficult to learn?
+# What tools have been the most difficult to learn?

+1. Using commands in codeanywhere
+2. CSS
+3. Jekyll

-Why have they been particularly difficult to learn and use?
+## Why have they been particularly difficult to learn and use?

+1. It is **easy** to make a typo or mistake somewhere and not notice it
+2. It is complicated
+3. It is *really* complicated

-What tools would you like to learn more about?
+# What tools would you like to learn more about?

+* Codeanywhere
+* GitHub

 * * *